European-Unified-ID/EUID-docs/docs/guides/integration-javascript-client-server.md

 For a workflow diagram, see [Integration Steps](#integration-steps).
 See also [FAQs](#faqs).

-To facilitate the process of establishing client identity using EUID and retrieving advertising tokens, the web integration steps provided in this guide rely on the EUID SDK for JavaScript.
+To facilitate the process of establishing client identity using EUID and retrieving advertising tokens, the web integration steps provided in this guide rely on the SDK for JavaScript.
 Here's an [example application](https://example-jssdk-integ.uidapi.com/) that illustrates the integration steps described in this guide and the usage of the SDK (currently only for email addresses).
 For the application documentation, see [SDK Integration Example](https://github.com/IABTechLab/uid2-examples/blob/main/publisher/standard/README.md).

 :::tip
 The first-party cookie and local storage implementation details might change in the future.
-To avoid potential issues, be sure to rely on the functionality documented in the [EUID SDK for JavaScript API Reference](../sdks/sdk-ref-javascript.md#api-reference) for your identity management.
+To avoid potential issues, be sure to rely on the functionality documented in the [SDK for JavaScript API Reference](../sdks/sdk-ref-javascript.md#api-reference) for your identity management.
 :::

-For integration scenarios for publishers that do not use the EUID SDK for JavaScript, see [Publisher Integration Guide, Server-Side](integration-publisher-server-side.md).
+For integration scenarios for publishers that do not use the SDK for JavaScript, see [Publisher Integration Guide, Server-Side](integration-publisher-server-side.md).

 ## Integration Steps